ferebee/HIP/mobile-emissions-cessation.md

 Under [Unissued HNT Adjustment and Reestablishment of the MOBILE Operations Fund](https://github.com/helium/HIP/blob/main/0138-return-to-hnt.md#unissued-hnt-adjustment-and-reestablishment-of-the-mobile-operations-fund)

-Use `contingent on *a* veMOBILE decision to stop MOBILE emissions`.
+Use "contingent on *a* veMOBILE decision to stop MOBILE emissions".

 ## Motivation